RemyMess/solutions-sutton-rl/README.md

 ## solutions-sutton-rl
-Here are featured the solutions of the coding exercises in "Reinforcement learning", 2nd Edition by Sutton and Barto.
+Here are featured the solutions of the exercises in "Reinforcement learning", 2nd Edition by Sutton and Barto.

 Full solutions to theoretical exercises can be found at www.remymess.github.io